Skip to main content

 Q: What kinds of things do you look for when examining a male patient?

 A: Prostate cancer is at the top of the list.
 It is the second-most common cancer in men, after skin cancer.
-Last year, 34,000 men in the United States died from prostate cancer.
+The American Cancer Society estimates that over 35,000 men in the United States will die from prostate cancer n 2024.
 The good news is that if caught early and treated, the 10- year survival rate is 98%.

 Due to the slow-growing nature of most prostate cancers and autopsy evidence of incidental prostate cancer found in 36% to 51% of men in their 70s, the recommendation is not to do PSA screening in asymptomatic men over the age of 70.
 However, this should be a decision made between the patient and their physician.